encore428/minesweeper/README.md

 The idx attribute for each Slate is for printing tracing statements for debugging purpose only.
 The index is not used otherwise.

 The tracing print statements clearly denote what the analyis it is performing.
-Those statement can be used to annimate the progress of the slate analysis, flag planting, and slate opening process if interface to front-end.
+Those output can be used to animate the progress of the analysis, flag planting, and slate opening process if interface to front-end.

 ## Further enhancement

-Program can be further enhanced to perform iterative what-if analysis to open safely more slates.
+Program can be further enhanced to perform iterative what-if analysis to safely open more slates.

-Beyond logical analysis that returns results with certainty, the program can also be enhanced to, when there is no clue to open further slates, compute the possibilty of each un-exposed slate, and to pick the one with the lowest probability to open.
+Beyond logical analysis that returns results with certainty, the program can also be enhanced to, when there is no clue to flag or open further slates, compute the possibilty of having mine for each un-exposed slate, and to pick the one with the lowest probability to open.

 Eventually, the human player can be eliminated.